james-ralph8555/tarot-daily/infra/docs/DATABASE_INITIALIZATION.md

 # Database Initialization

-The pipeline requires a DuckDB database with the proper schema to function.
+The pipeline requires a PostgreSQL database with the proper schema to function.
 The database schema is defined in the web application and must be initialized before running the pipeline.

 ## How to Initialize the Database